ordpool-space/cat21/README.md

 ### Image Representation

-Each CAT-21 asset is intrinsically linked to a generated image.
+Each CAT-21 ordinal is intrinsically linked to a generated image.
 The creation of generative cat art is a fundamental part of this protocol.
 The pixelated cat images are inspired by the famous [Mooncat Algorithm](https://github.com/ponderware/mooncatparser/), adapted to meet new requirements.

 * **Seed**: The seed for generating the image and traits is retrieved from the concatenated `transactionId` and `blockId`, hashed using the SHA-256 algorithm.
-  By using this method, the characteristics of each CAT-21 asset will only be determinable after the transaction is included in a block, thus preventing anyone from generating transactions until they get a desirable outcome.
+  By using this method, the characteristics of each CAT-21 ordinal will only be determinable after the transaction is included in a block, thus preventing anyone from generating transactions until they get a desirable outcome.
   This approach ensures fairness and unpredictability in the distribution of rare traits.
 * **Format**: The images should be generated in a web-friendly, scalable format, with SVG being preferred.